 Andreas earned his Master's Degree in Economics from the Ludwig-Maximilian University in Munich, Germany.
-He holds the FINRA Series 7 and Series 63 registrations.
+He holds the FINRA Series 7 and Series 63 registrations with Distribution Services, LLC.

 Mark Phillip Managing Director, Head of Business Development & Investor Relations